biomarkersParkinson/paradigma/docs/tutorials/_static/gait_analysis.md

     Gait segments are created of minimum 1.5 seconds and maximum 1.5 seconds gap between segments.

-    A total of 84 filtered gait segments have been quantified.
+    A total of 81 filtered gait segments have been quantified.

     Metadata of the first gait segment:
     {
-     "start_time_s": 2221.75,
-     "end_time_s": 2230.74,
-     "duration_unfiltered_segment_s": 12.75,
-     "duration_filtered_segment_s": 9.0
+     "start_s": 1616.12,
+     "end_s": 1619.11,
+     "duration_s": 3.01
     }

-    Of this example, the filtered gait segment of 9.0 seconds is part of an unfiltered segment of 12.75 seconds, which is at least as large as the filtered gait segment.
+    The first filtered gait segment has a duration of 3.01 seconds, starting at 1616.12s and ending at 1619.11s.

     Individual arm swings of the first gait segment of the  filtered dataset: